Who says you can't have it all?

-The Callback: Students will usually interview with 4-5 attorneys in our office and have lunch or dinner with 2 additional attorneys.
-The interviews and meal will typically last between 4 and 5 hours.
+The Callback: Students will usually interview with 4-5 attorneys in our office.
+The interviews will typically last around 2 hours.

-After The Callback: Each office's Recruiting Committee meets periodically to review evaluations of students that have visited their office.
+After The Callback: Each office's Recruiting Committee meets periodically to review evaluations of students.
 We strive to notify students of the results of their callback as soon as possible.

 Frequently Asked Questions